CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Organizational structure of the CIA

-The structural composition of the CIA consists of four main divisions:
+The structural composition of the CIA is made up of four main divisions:

 • National Secret Service;